linux-wpan/website-test.github.io/documentation.md

 ## Sniffing

-To sniff first remove all wpan interface which sits on top of the wpan phy.
+To sniff traffic first remove all wpan interfaces sitting on top of the wpan phy.
 You will get a list of all current running phy interface with:

 ```
 iwpan dev